“I’ve cut my hand Corrie!” Jamie screamed down the phone.

-It was.
+And it was.
 In fact it was super gross, poor Jamie.
-I actually didn’t mind doing the washing up for a while but I did miss his cooking, so I thought it’d be nice to make one of his recipes, boy was I wrong!
-Not because his recipes aren’t delicious, they are, but my mad boyfriend is the WORST backseat driver ever, and I mean EVER!
+I actually didn’t mind doing the washing up for a while but I did miss his cooking, so I thought it would be nice to make one of his recipes, boy was I wrong!
+Not because his recipes aren’t delicious, but because my mad boyfriend is the worst backseat driver ever.

 “I PUT TWO FUCKING TABLESPOONS OF YOGURT IN JAMIE!
 TWO!
 NOT ONE, TWO!
-ALRIGHT???!!!”
+ALRIGHT?!”
+I scream.

 1 tsp olive oil